 managed by Sheffield Hallam University, and renamed SHUCAS (Sheffield Hallam

 University City Athletics Stadium).
 Unfortunately, difficulties in obtaining

 a commitment fto hire the stadium for a suitable date in April proved increasingly

-difficult, so we were unable to continue this through 2016 and 2017.
-We are
+difficult, so we were unable to continue this from 2016.
+We are still hopeful

 From 2016, an annual Indoor Athletics Open was started at the end of January